 x.
 Parents are sent a residential visit form to be completed and returned to school shortly before their child leaves for an overnight or extended day visit.
 This form requests up-to-date information about the child's current condition and their overall health.
-This provides essential and up-todate information to relevant staff and school supervisors to help the child manage their condition while they are away.
+This provides essential and up-to-date information to relevant staff and school supervisors to help the child manage their condition while they are away.
 This includes information about medication not normally taken during school hours.

-See Appendix 1 - Form 5 y.
+- y.
 All residential visit forms are taken by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
-These are accompanied by a copy of the child's Healthcare Plan.

-z.
-All parents of children with a medical condition attending a school trip or overnight visit are asked for consent, giving staff permission to administer medication at night or in the morning if required.

-aa.
-The residential visit form also details

-what medication and what dose the child is currently taking at different times of the day.
+These are accompanied by a copy of the child's Healthcare Plan. - z.
+All parents of children with a medical condition attending a school trip or overnight visit are asked for consent, giving staff permission to administer medication at night or in the morning if required. - aa.
+The residential visit form also details what medication and what dose the child is currently taking at different times of the day.
 It helps to provide up-to-date information to relevant staff and supervisors to help the child manage their condition while they are away.
-See Appendix 1 - Form 5 bb.
-This school keeps an accurate record of each occasion an individual child is given or supervised taking medication.
-Details of the supervising staff member, child, dose, date and time are recorded.
-If a child refuses to have medication administered, this is also recorded and parents are informed as soon as possible.